CLSx/clsx-playbook/clsx-in-a-box.md

 ### Community Corner

-Where every community can put its logo and say something about: who they are, what they do.
+Where every community can put its logo and tell something about: who they are, what they do.
 Networking is the goal

 Message to accepted Speakers